Dec 22 2022

 Operating environment: Indoor and outdoor placement significantly impact the hardware choice.
 Before buying a player, factor the outdoor temperature, humidity, and human accessibility into your digital signage strategy.

-Operating duration: Take into account how long your media player needs to be active each day.
+**Operating duration:** Consider how long your media player must be active daily.
 An always-ON display will need a powerful player.
-Even within Android, some digital signage players can support 24/7 operations, while many devices will lose their performance if over-used.
+Some digital signage players can support 24/7 operations, while many devices will lose their performance if over-used.

 Performance: What are you using your digital signage for?
 Do you want to play 4K content?
 Does your activity involve downloading large content files?
 Keep these performance variables in mind while choosing the type of Android player for your digital signage.